How to Improve Typing Accuracy – Type with Fewer Mistakes

 Always use the same finger for the same key.
 This consistency trains your brain and hands to work together automatically.

-4. Review your errors
+4. Review your repeated errors

 🧠 Build Strong Muscle Memory